-Behind the ATOs is the baggage handling system (BHS), which was recently reconstructed in 2021.
-See Figure 1-5 and Figure 1-6 for location of the BHS.
-The 8,896 SF BHS expansion consists of four CT-80DR+XL explosive detection system (EDS) scanners and one CT-80DR+L canner with sufficient space to another EDS scanner.
+Behind the ATOs is the baggage handling system (BHS), which was recently reconstructed in 2021 (Figure 1-5 and Figure 1-6).
+The 8,896 SF BHS expansion consists of four CT-80DR+XL explosive detection system (EDS) scanners and one CT-80DR+L scanner with sufficient space to another EDS scanner.
 With the existing five scanners, baggage throughput is approximately 820-920 bags per hour.
 A sixth CT-80 machine is anticipated to be installed in late May 2023.
 Baggage travels to the baggage screening room through seven conveyor lanes-five from the check-in area and two from sub-grade conveyors from the curbside counters.
-Once baggage reaches the EDS machines, it is manually placed into the machine.
+Once baggage reaches the EDS machines, handlers place it manually into the machine.
 Once screened, another person manually places the bag on the conveyor, which then moves the bag to the outbound baggage make-up area.

-The outbound baggage make-up area was recently reconstructed with the baggage handling system in 2021 and consists of three, slope-faced, oval carousels.
+Recent reconstruction of the outbound baggage make-up area occurred with the baggage handling system in 2021 and consists of three, slope-faced, oval carousels.
 Around each carousel is a staging lane for 16 carts to park parallel to the carousel along with a 10-foot bypass lane.
 The carousels and staging lanes are covered, while the bypass lanes are not.